The 7 steps for a successful Office 365 Migration

 If you're like most people, the primary reason for migrating to Office 365 is because you want to move your email to the cloud.
 Accordingly, it's important to start by collating the technical details on your current email server and run an audit report that identifies all the active users and groups as well as the size of their email boxes.

 Office 365 has number of technical prerequisites that you need to be aware of before you migrate.
-The main one that catches people out is that Windows XP and Office 2003 are not supported.
+The main one that catches people out is that Windows XP, Office 2003 and Office 2007 are no longer supported.
 As well as making sure your operating system and browser will work with Office 365, it's also important to take stock of the versions and licenses of the Microsoft Office software you already have.
 Like most organisations, you are probably using a mixture of Microsoft Office versions, which is just fine - but it's important to understand what you have currently so that you can make the right decision on which mix of Office 365 plans are best suited for your organization.

 Office 365 offers two main locations for the storing of your data - Microsoft OneDrive and SharePoint.
-In order to make an informed decision on how best to store your data once you migrate to Office 365, it's essential to review and record the locations and size of your data.
+To make an informed decision on how best to store your data once you migrate to Office 365, it's essential to review and record the locations and size of your data.

-The big day has arrived and it's time to start your Office 365 migration.
+The big day has arrived and it's time to change over to Office 365.
 This is the critical step, but with the lead-up work all done, you should feel confident that the process will go smoothly.
-Typically the email system and data is migrated over a weekend to minimize the impact on internet performance and to reduce the impact on normal business operations.
+Almost all the email system and data has already been migrated, so the actions at this stage are to change the settings for all staff and to ensure that normal business operations are continuing.

-With the actual migration complete, there are still a number of clean-up tasks to perform before the project can be deemed a success.
-The number and types of tasks will differ for each migration but a common example is the decommissioning of the existing Exchange software from your server.
+With the actual migration complete, there are still many clean-up tasks to perform before the project can be deemed a success.
+The number and types of tasks will differ for each migration, but a common example is the decommissioning of the existing Exchange software from your server.
 This not only reclaims disk space, but it will also increase the performance of your server and ensure that your server runs reliably going forward.

 As you can see these seven steps collectively require considerable knowledge of your existing systems as well as a good understanding of the Office 365 platform.
 There are a number of third party software tools that can be used to assist in this process – the tricky part is to know which ones are of value.